cNorspang/ASTEPWikiBak/services/Dijkstra_routing.md

 ```

 ### goal_nodes {#goal_nodes}
-The field '*goal_node*' contains an array of the IDs of the nodes which should be the goal nodes of the search, though the router only finds the path to the first element in the array, so more than one goal node is not possible.
+The field '*goal_nodes*' contains an array of the IDs of the nodes which should be the goal nodes of the search, though the router only finds the path to the first element in the array, so more than one goal node is not possible.
 An example of the field can be seen below.
 ``` JSON
 {
 	"goal_nodes": [3]